canonical/charm-relation-interfaces/interfaces/milter/v0/README.md

 ### Provider

-- Is expected to provide the Milter details so that the requirer can connect.
+- Is expected to provide the Milter port so that the requirer can connect.

 ### Requirer